Cat. No. / ID: 9003077

 You can stop a QIAcube protocol if there is an emergency by pressing “Cancel”.
 To confirm that you want to stop the protocol run, press “OK”.
 To cancel the 'stop protocol' command, press “Cancel”.

 Note: If a protocol run is stopped, the run cannot be restarted.
 The samples must be processed manually.
 The last protocol step performed by the QIAcube will be displayed in the touch screen.
 For more information, refer to the QIAcube User Manual.

 No. The beauty of the QIAcube Connect is that you can automate your supported manual spin-column workflow flawlessly.
 The manual kits contain sufficient buffers and reagents to process the number of spin columns provided with the kit.

-need to be ordered separately.
 To find out which filter-tips are required for a specific application, refer to the corresponding protocol sheet or the instructions on the QIAcube Connect touchscreen.
 Even easier to use are the dedicated QIAcube kits.

 No. The QIAcube is equipped with an optical sensor, which determines the tip size and the number of tips loaded onto the worktable prior to starting a run.

 The QIAcube can use partially used tip racks from previous runs, provided that the racks contain sufficient tips to process the number of samples loaded for the current run.